fwahleme/project0/README.md

 Web Programming with Python and JavaScript

-This project is six interconnected web pages providing information about some instersate highways in the state of Missouri.
+This project is six interconnected web pages providing information about some interstate highways in the state of Missouri.
 Information displayed for each interstate includes:
     - Image of the interstate shield.
     - The South/West and North/East terminus within Missouri.
     - A list of major junctions within Missouri.